 The app uses automatic trip detection technology, which starts to count mileage when you start driving.
-This option is a double-edged sword.
+Unfortunately, this option is a double-edged sword.
 While the simplicity is a welcome bonus for drivers who need to remember to clock in, it can be the Achille heels for your business.

 Unscrupulous drivers can track mileage for time spent driving to or from work.
 To thwart such fraudulent activities, Everlance lets you configure the app to automatically classify trips as business trips if they happen within work hours.
 Still, that’s not the perfect remedy to prevent drivers from making detours or running personal errands during work time.

 That niggle aside, Everlance gave us a map similar to what Timeero produced.
-The app recorded 9.3 miles out of 9.32 miles (or 99% accuracy), which proves that the auto-tracking features are quite effective.
-However, it doesn’t provide data like Timeero, meaning you can’t tell the time a driver was at a certain point along the route.
+The app recorded 9.3 miles out of 9.32 miles (or 99% accuracy), which proves that the auto-tracking features are pretty effective.
+However, it doesn’t provide data like Timeero, meaning you can’t tell when a driver was at a certain point along the route.

 Expense tracking is Everlance's forte.
 You can track gas mileage and other business expenses during the trip.
-It provides detailed expense reports, and you can even sync your credit card or bank account for automatic expense tracking.
-Because delivery expenses require strict approvals, Everlance allows you to customize your approval workflow to sidestep paying for personal expenses.
+It provides detailed expense reports; you can even sync your credit card or bank account for automatic expense tracking.
+Because delivery expenses require strict approvals, Everlance allows you to customize your approval workflow to sidestep paying for personal costs.

-Everlance doesn’t require drivers to manually track miles.
+Everlance doesn’t require drivers to track miles manually.
 Plus, with the auto-tracking feature, it creates mileage logs as soon as the vehicles start moving.
 As long as the auto-tracking tool is on, there’s a risk that rogue employers might oversee employees’ location outside of work.